Skip to main content

 WV Charger Map

-Every public EV charging station in West Virginia (and a buffer around the border).
+A public inventory of West Virginia EV charging stations (and a buffer around the border).
 Data comes from OpenChargeMap, a community-maintained registry.
 Filter by speed or connector type; click a pin for station details and connector counts.
+Not exhaustive — PlugShare and similar crowd-sourced tools may include chargers this map doesn’t (newly commissioned stations, residential hosts, private fleet chargers opened to the public).
+For anything trip-critical, cross-check before you go.

 There are better tools than this map.